Texas State Board of Pharmacy Vigorously Pursues New Sanction Guidelines for Criminal Offenses

 In the past year the Texas State Board of Pharmacy has started attempting to strictly enforce their recent amendments to the Board’s administrative rules related to punishment for criminal offenses.
 These rules prescribe certain standard disciplinary sanctions for a wide-ranging list of specific offenses.
-Pharmacists with either a criminal record or a pending criminal case should take note as the sanctions involved are generally quite severe and can include revocation of a licensee’s registration by the Pharmacy Board.
+Pharmacists with either a criminal record or a pending criminal

 The Texas Medical Board does not have the power to discipline a physician’s medical license / registration for an isolated arrest and subsequent conviction for driving while intoxicated.
 However, Board Staff will open an investigation into all physicians who have been arrested for DWI to determine if the physician suffers from a medical or physical condition which may impair their ability to practice or during the commission of the DWI they committed unprofessional conduct.